Dhruv1127/RockPaperScissors_/replit.md

 - **Asset Handling**: Vite handles frontend assets, Express serves them in production
 - **Error Handling**: Global error middleware with proper status codes and JSON responses

-The architecture is designed for scalability with clear separation of concerns, type safety throughout the stack, and a flexible storage layer that can evolve from in-memory to full database implementation.
+The architecture is designed for scalability with clear separation of concerns, type safety throughout the stack, and a PostgreSQL database backend for persistent game data and user statistics tracking.